About me

 Whether working with plants or artists, I seek to deepen relationships with place.
 I think in seasonal cycles and arrows of deep time, catapulting between the two.
 To me, places are layers of time, geological and cultural so I garden and curate to creatively evoke the stories within these layers.

 As a curator, I’ve collaborated with Turner-prize winning artists and leading institutions, like Victoria & Albert Museum and Folkestone Triennial.
 I am a seasoned lecturer, podcaster, workshop facilitator and panel host.
 Previous clients include ILAM College of Art (Christchurch, NZ) and NADA Art Fair (New York, USA).
-I was a founding member of a socially-engaged curatorial collective.
 I gained a Distinction in MA Curating and Collections at University Arts London in 2021.
 I held roles across the art world, from public organisations to private collections.
 I received my MA(hons) in History of Art from the University of Edinburgh in 2016.